kwame-mintah/notes-md/learning-paths/machine-learning/04-data-preprocessing.md

 data_null = data[data.isnull().any(axis=1)]
 ```

+Missing values are an important issue.
+Most models won't deal well with missing values.
 Remove the missing values with [`dropna`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.dropna.html?highlight=dropna#pandas.DataFrame.dropna) in the dataset.
 Save the result in a new dataset.
 Use [`shape`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.shape.html?highlight=shape#pandas.DataFrame.shape) after to confirm that your dataset has fewer rows because missing values have been removed.

 ```python
 data_no_missing_value = data.dropna()